How a shutdown would impact key health care programs

 But the shutdown would hit federal workers the hardest

-HHS said 42 percent of the agency’s employees — more than 37,000 people— would be furloughed without pay beginning on the second day of a funding lapse.
+HHS said 42% of the agency’s employees — more than 37,000 people— would be furloughed without pay beginning on the second day of a funding lapse.

-The remaining 58 percent of staff are considered “excepted” and will have to work unpaid for the duration of the shutdown.
+The remaining 58% of staff are considered “excepted” and will have to work unpaid for the duration of the shutdown.

 All federal employees will receive back pay after the shutdown ends, but federal contractors do not have that guarantee, including those who work maintenance or food services jobs.